 Back to the mills trudged the men, accepting the terms of the despot, Gary; accepting hours that made them old, old men at forty; that threw them on the scrap heap, along with the slag from the mills, at early middle age; that made of them nothing but brutes that slept and worked, that worked and slept.
-The sound of their feet marching back into the mills was the sound of a funeral procession, and the corpse they followed was part of their selves.
-It was their hope.
+The They belonged to steel - branded as are cattle on the plains by their owners.